gitpress/adventures/html/01_hello_html/_2_a_good_text_editor.md

 A professional developer needs to test their website in as many browsers as possible so having them available is the best situation so, install all you can.

+One of the most important things a modern web browser can do, beyond rendering websites correctly, is provide tools to test and examine your HTML.
+They look something like this:

+> Insert img of browser tools

+> To get these tools up on Windows it is the F12 key, for Mac it is.... on

 Another key tool is a good text editor.
-As your HTML basically text, a text editor is essential for any web developer.
+As your HTML is basically text, a text editor is essential for any web developer.
 At the moment there are quite a few choices and ultimately it can come down to personal preferance.
 Here are a few:

 ### Text Editors